ErwinsExpertise/go-sliding-window/README.md

 Reference: pp118-120, Computer Networks: A Systems Approach by Peterson and Davie, Morgan Kaufmann Publishers, 1996.
+  For flow control implementation details see section 6.2.4 "Sliding Window Revisted", pp296-299.
+For discussion of RTT estimation via Karn/Partridge or Jacobson/Karels see pp302-304.

 Per Peterson and Davie, the SWP has three benefits: